Dnelix/evtgt/README.md

 # evtgt
 Project Turbo

-I'd tell you more about this when I'm sure what I'm doing
+I'd tell you more about this in a bit.
+Let me get some things fixed up first